Suggested Emphasis: Elderly people can serve the Lord.

 The tribe of Levi received no land inheritance.
 Their inheritance was a share of the sacrifices (portions not consumed by fire in the actual sacrifice act—Joshua 13:14).
 They were to live in assigned cities within the lands of the other tribes (Numbers 35:1-8; Joshua 21).

 Joshua chapters thirteen through nineteen record how the land was divided.
-Here is a recap:
+We will highlight Caleb’s story in today’s lesson but the following is a list of chapters concerning the other tribes:

 Caleb had been about forty when he first entered Canaan as a spy.
 Because of his good report, Caleb was promised the land of Hebron as his reward.